andsontan/xpiks/downloads.md

 </a>
 </div>

-<p>Download the Xpiks package from the link on the left, unpack and drag'n'drop it to the Applications. <strong>You will need to install the Exiftool to use Xpiks.</strong> Download and install <i>Exiftool</i> from the <a href="http://owl.phy.queensu.ca/%7Ephil/exiftool/">official website</a>.</p>
+<p class="download-description">Download the Xpiks package from the link on the left, unpack and drag'n'drop it to the Applications. <strong>You will need to install the Exiftool to use Xpiks.</strong> Download and install <i>Exiftool</i> from the <a href="http://owl.phy.queensu.ca/%7Ephil/exiftool/">official website</a>.</p>

 <div style="clear:both; height: 25px;">&nbsp;</div>